DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 - **Ethical Wall**: the use of administrative, phyiscal/logical controls to establih/enforce separation of information, assets or job functions for need-to-know boundaries or prevent conflict of interest situations; AKA compartmentalization
 - **Granularity of controls**: level of abstraction or detail which in a security function can be configured or tuned for performance and sensitivity
 - **IDaaS**: cloud-based service that broker IAM functions to target systems on customers' premise and/or in the cloud
-- **Identity proofing**: process of collecting/verifying info about someone who has requested access/credential/special privilege to establish a relationship with that person
+- **Identity proofing**: process of collecting/verifying info about someone who has requested access/credential/special privilege to establish a relationship with that person.
+Identity proofing is the process of validating that the entity or individual claiming an identity is the actual person or organization that they claim to be.
+This commonly relies on additional information like documents or knowledge that others would not have.
 - **Self-service identity management**: elemnts of the identity management lifecycle which the end-user (identity in question) can initiate or perform on their own (e.g. password reset, changes to challenge questions etc)
 - **Whaling attack**: phishing attacks targeting highly-placed officials/private individuals with sizeable assets authorizing large fund wire transfers